ccao-data/model-res-avm/reports/README.md

 This directory contains Quarto diagnostic documents for the residential model.
 These documents are built and saved automatically for each model run.
 They are intended to help refine, examine, and diagnose *individual models*.
 Cross-model comparison is performed via separate Tableau dashboards.
 The two document types currently available are:

 1. `performance.qmd` - Overall look at model performance containing ratio statistics, diagnostic visualizations, debugging/quality control tables, etc.
-2. `pin.qmd` - Detailed diagnostic document for a *single* PIN
+2. `challenge_groups.qmd` - Report on specific, hard-to-model properties such as prorated PINs, multi-card properties, etc.

 ## Structure

 The documents in this directory are **modularized** and separated by topic area.
 Documents prefixed with an underscore are considered **modules** and can be interpolated into other documents using the Quarto [include shortcode](https://quarto.org/docs/authoring/includes.html).
 For example, `performance/_sales.qmd` builds only plots and tables related to the input sales data.
-It uses the shortcode `{{< include ../_setup.qmd >}}` on the first line to run `_setup.qmd`, which loads all necessary libraries and data dependencies.

 Main documents do not have an underscore prefix.
 They combine metadata with multiple modules to generate a single, large report.
 For example, `performance/performance.qmd` combines modules and renders to a single HTML document with a table of contents.